 All in all, there were 6 of us.
-We met our 7th member at San Pablo.
-From there we hired a jeep.
+We met our 7th member at San Pablo and from there we hired a jeep.
 Bangkong Kahoy Valley can be found in Dolores, Quezon, about an hour away from San Pablo.
 As the name implies, it is a low area between the hills.
 Given how late it was, some jeepney drivers weren’t inclined to take the journey, but we managed to find one who was willing.
-We had to pay PHP 1,500 (USD 32.34); that’s about 214 pesos per head.
+We had to pay PHP 1,500 (USD 32.34), that’s about 214 pesos per head.
 I personally believe that it is overpriced, but we didn’t have much of a choice.

-We heard the music and we were drawn to it like a moth to a fire.
+We heard the music and we were drawn to it like a moth to a flame.
 It’s been a long time since I watched a gig so I was dying in anticipation.
-If there was one beautiful thing that an old flame brought into my life, it’s the Filipino indie music.
-And once I discovered them I was hooked.
+If there was one beautiful thing that an old flame brought into my life, it’s the Filipino indie music, and once I discovered them I was hooked.
 These artists veer away from the mainstream.
 They write and produce their own music and play them in obscure bars.
-Their music is poignant, unconstrained, and rebellious and they speak to me.
-I was naturally excited.
+Their music is poignant, unconstrained, and rebellious and they speak to me, I was naturally excited.

 Do you know those times when you can literally feel the vibe flows through you the moment you step into a room?
 That’s what I experienced when we entered Bangkong Kahoy.
 Even my friends were in high spirit, completely taken by the ambiance.
 I previously attended another music festival in Puerto Galera, the Malasimbo Lights and Dance Festival where most people are noticeably young and wealthy.
 The Banahaw Tugtugan crowd is more simple and artistic; just my kind of people, I thought to myself.